 As a school we take our role and responsibilities for caring for the welfare of all our children seriously.
 It is both our duty and responsiblity to protect our pupils from harm.
 Safeguarding children from harm is also the responsiblity of EVERYBODY.

-Our Safeguarding team are Kathryn Oates (Headteacher), Amanda Chesworth (Deputy Headteacher), Kerry Prendergast and Claire Graham.
+Our Safeguarding team are Kathryn Oates (Headteacher), Amanda Chesworth (Deputy Headteacher) and Kerry Prendergast (Pastoral Manager).
+Werbies out of school and holiday club, Safeguarding Lead, is Kathleen Taylor.
 We are available during school hours should you have any concerns relating to a pupil.

 If it is outside of school hours then please contact the following :